rkillickdev/rewind/README.md

 ### `Avatar`

 Used to display the profile images and names of users throughout the app.
-It accepts the src and name props as a way of passing the required profile data for each occurence of the Avatar component.
+It accepts the src and name props as a way of passing the required profile data for each occurrence of the Avatar component.
 It also accepts a height prop, set as a default to 45px but this can be over written if a larger version of the Avatar is required.
 The height passed is also used to determine the width of the image.

 ### `EditDelete.js`

-A flexible re-useable way of rendering edit and delte icons to the page wherever required.
-It accepts handleEdit and handleEdit as props which are used to set the onClick functionality of each icon.
+A flexible re-useable way of rendering edit and delete icons to the page wherever required.
+It accepts handleEdit and handleDelete as props which are used to set the onClick functionality of each icon.
 Dependent on the props passed to the component, both or just a single icon can be displayed.
-For example when using the EditDelete component next to samples, only the delete icon is required as there is no included fuctionality to update a sample.
+For example when using the EditDelete component next to samples, only the delete icon is required as there is no included functionality to update a sample.

 ### `Error.js`